A brief History

 1992 - present day

 In 1992 a new extension was added at the rear of the building and the Shambles was converted into office accommodation and a cash office for the District Council.
 The Magistrates Court ceased operation in 2008 and in 2014 the council relocated to its present location at the Corn Exchange.
-The building has been unoccupied since that time.
+The building was unoccupied from that time until Bourne Town Hall Trust was formed in 2018.

 References and images courtesy of Rex Needle